• Home

 Seven Ways to Find a Free Tour Guide

 As a solo traveler, it’s helpful to have a local to take you around.
 It helps you slip into the scene and gives you a companion for a few hours or a day.
 This service can be booked through most hotels for a fee but not everyone has that budget.
-Plus, there is something special about people who show you their city, not because they’re being paid, just because they love it.
-Here are seven ways to help you find a free local guide.
+Plus, there is something special about people who show you their city, not because they’re being paid, but because they love it.
+Here are seven ways to help you find a free tour guide at your destination.

 2. International Greeters.
 I thoroughly enjoyed the free Greeter Program in Chicago.
 I asked for a cyclist and we covered a lot of the city in five hours.
 It was fabulous.
 I have since used Greeter programs in Paris and New York.
 Check to see if the city you’re going to has a Greeter program through their tourism office or on the International Greeters site.

 3. Meet-ups through Meetup.com.
-Are you into rock climbing, raw food, Harley Davidsons, practicing French, social media…?
+Are you into rock climbing, raw food, Harley Davidsons, practicing French, social media?
 There is a meet-up on just about anything that interests anybody.
 Check out the meetups to be held while you’re at your destination for a great way to meet locals who share your interests.
 If it’s a group on the move, like walkers or cyclists, you’ll probably get a unique tour of the city as well.
+Read Meetup.com Got Me Hiking in Hong Kong – It Was #$@&ing Hard!

-4. Free Walking Tours – Lots of Options From Berlin to San Francisco to Tel Aviv and Tokyo, there are free walking tours everywhere.
-Check out FREETOUR.com, Sandemans, or Free Tours by Foot, all of which list tours in multiple cities.
+4. Free Walking Tours – Lots of Options From Berlin to San Francisco to Tel Aviv to Tokyo, there are free walking tours everywhere.
+Check out GuruWalks or Sandemans which list tours in multiple cities.
 Also, try Googling “free walking tours + (city you're visiting)” to find options such as Hanoi Free Tour Guides or Tokyo Free Guide or Toronto Free Walking Tours.
+I used GuruWalks on my recent trip to Panama.

-5. 5W – Women Welcoming Women World Wide With about 2500 members in over 80 countries, 5W helps women connect with others around the world, make friendships and have a contact when they travel.
+5. 5W – Women Welcoming Women World Wide With about 2,000 members in over 70 countries, 5W helps women connect with others around the world, make friendships, and have a contact when they travel.
 Accommodation is often on offer but it is best to keep the first visit short.
 This is a non-profit membership site so there is a membership fee.

 6. The Expat Community You can find expat groups that meet in many cities.
 Check meetup.com to find a group in the city you are visiting, or check local newspapers or websites.

-7. Your University Alumni There are numerous alumni websites, communities, and clubs all around the world.
+7. Your University Alumni or Social Service Club There are numerous alumni websites, communities, and clubs all around the world.
 A search on Google will help you narrow down the field to your geography of interest.

 Travel Insurance for Solo Travelers